A Single Buyer’s Guide to Buying a Home

 To help all the homebuyers who are single, we have put together some important tips below to help ease the thought process:

-An eye on the future: While the purchase is being made keeping the present requirement in mind, it is advisable to also keep an eye on the future.
+While the purchase is being made keeping the present requirement in mind, it is advisable to also keep an eye on the future.
 One might not always be single, and additional space that accommodates a family would be important to consider as part of the future plans.
-For instance, a 1 BHK would be suitable now.
-However, once you have a family, it would be wiser to have a 2 BHK or 3BHK house.
+For instance, a 1 & 2 BHK apartments would be suitable now.
+However, once you have a family, it would be wiser to have a 2 or 3BHK apartments house.

 So, be financially independent, be smart!
 It is always in trend.